Payment Gateways

 What Does the Data Tell Us About the Advantages of Multiple Payment Gateways?

-At Spreedly, we collect rich data on the success of transactions, payment methods, and gateways.
+At Spreedly, we collect rich data around the success metrics of transactions, payment methods, and gateways.
 We use the insight generated from that data to help our customers provide an even better customer experience.
-Our data science team analyzed tens of millions of transactions processed in conjunction with the Spreedly platform over the past six months.
+Our data science team analyzed tens of millions of transactions processed in conjunction with the Spreedly platform over the past 36 months.
 To understand how well the reality of multiple gateways compares with the business value we outlined above.

-Included in the assessment were a total of 114 gateways and 106 currencies, so a strong cross-section of global transactions.
-Across all of these transactions, we wanted to assess how well multiple gateways help to drive lower decline rates and latency.
+Included in the assessment were a total of 155 gateways and 147 currencies, for a strong cross-section of global transactions.
+Across all of these transactions, we wanted to assess how multiple gateways help to drive lower decline rates and latency.
 To do so, our team compared the metrics for decline rates and latency across:

 • Different currencies